 Alzheimer’s disease is a complex progressive brain disorder that is irreversible and that causes a slow deterioration of memory and thinking skills.
-It is not considered a normal part of aging, but it is the most common cause of dementia.
-It’s likely that Alzheimer’s will impact our lives in some fashion either by facing the disease ourselves or by having a friend or family member experience it.
 If you have a family member or someone else in your life who is struggling with this condition, you may be overwhelmed with the task of managing Alzheimer’s care.
-November is National Alzheimer’s Awareness Month, so let’s look at some important statistics about the disease and explore tips to help you care for someone with Alzheimer’s.
+November is National Alzheimer’s Awareness Month, so let’s look at some important statistics about the disease and explore tips on how to care for someone with Alzheimer’s.

 Consider the stats